th2-net/th2-conn-email/README.md

 ### Receiver configuration

 + *type* - Specifies the type of receiver.
-The default value is "pop3".
-Valid types include "pop3" and "imap".
+The default value is "POP3".
+Valid types include "POP3" and "IMAP".
 + *sessionConfiguration* - Represents the configuration settings for the session used by the receiver.
 It includes properties such as the host, port, and other session-specific settings required for establishing a connection.
 + *authSettings* - Contains the authentication settings for the receiver.
 It encapsulates information such as the username, password, or any other authentication credentials required to authenticate with the server.
 + *folder* - Specifies the folder name to retrieve messages from.
 The default value is "INBOX".